 Appeals against driving test results are heard in the District Court by a judge sitting alone.
 That is, there is no jury involved.
-In order to appeal the result of the driving test, you must do so within 14 days of failing your driving test.
 In order to begin appeal proceedings, you must lodge your appeal with your local District Court Office.

 This can be done either by visiting the office in person or you may instruct a solicitor to do so on your behalf.
 You are not obliged to have a solicitor represent you and you may choose to represent yourself if you so wish.
 It is a very straightforward process and you will receive assistance in the court from the judge.

 To start off the appeals procedure, you must contact your local District Court Office and supply them with a written outline of the reasons why you feel the result of the driving test was unfair.
 This does not need to be in the form of an affidavit but must set out the reasons you will be relying on in during the court hearing.
-Once the District Court Office receive your request they will prepare a notice of appeal on your behalf which will be issued to the driving tester and to the Minister for Transport, Tourism and Sport.
+Once the District Court Office receive your request they will prepare a notice of appeal on your behalf which will be issued to the driving tester and to the Road Safety Authority.
 This will put both parties (that is, you and the Authority) on notice of your intention to appeal the test result and will give them an opportunity to contest the matter when it comes before the District Court.

 A useful reference to give to the District Court Office if you wish to appeal your test result is Form No. 97.2 Schedule C, Order 97, rule 3(1).
 This reference will indicate the correct form to be used by the Court Office in your appeal.
 This notice of appeal requires either your signature or that of your solicitor, if you engage one.
 A small stamp duty charge is payable by you to the District Court Office for the issue of a Notice of Appeal.

 The District Court Office will notify you of the time, date and place for the hearing of your appeal.
 The timeframe for when your case is heard will depend on your District Court.